top of page

 Our Research

-Our independent group “Femtosecond Fieldoscopy” is funded by the Max Planck Society and located at the Max Planck Institute for the Science of Light.
+Our independent group, “Femtosecond Fieldoscopy,” is funded by the Max Planck Society and European Research Council and is located at the Max Planck Institute for the Science of Light.
 In femtosecond fieldoscopy, molecules are excited by ultrashort, phase-coherent pulses and the complex electric field of the transmitted light containing the molecular information is directly measured afterward.
 By using ultrashort pulses, the excitation is confined to a time window of tens of femtoseconds.
 Hence, the response emerging from the sample is separated temporally from the ultrashort excitation pulse allowing for high detection sensitivity and dynamic range.

 Furthermore, measuring the complex electric field allows for extracting the full spectral phase information of the molecular response, adding a new dimension to the gained spectroscopic data.